 Human beings have natural rights.
-Like natural law, a natural right is not some metaphysical or theological object or quality.
-One's right is that which is under one's control.9 A natural right in the strict sense is that which is naturally under a person's control, his body with its faculties of movement, feeling, thought, and speech.
-By extension, a natural right is what a person brings under his control without violating any other person's natural rights.
+Like natural law, a natural right is not some metaphysical or theological thing or quality.
+One's right is that which is under one's control.9 A natural right in the strict sense is that which is naturally under a person's control, his body with its faculties of movement, feeling, thought and speech.
+By extension a natural right is what a person brings under his control without violating any other person's natural rights.
 However, not all rights are natural rights.
-The strong may establish control over the weak and bring them under their government, and a thief or robber may take possession of and control over what by natural right belongs to another.
-These established rights may therefore conflict with natural rights.

-Hence, the question arises, which of those conflicting rights are respectable or normatively significant?
-The common answer in classical liberal thought is that natural rights are respectable per se, and that established rights are respectable only if they are established with full respect for natural rights.10 The same answer is also who correctly traces the notion of non-metaphysical natural law to the sophists of the fifth and fourth centuries B.C.
+Thus the strong may establish control over the weak and bring them under their government, and a thief or robber may get possession and control over what by natural rights.
+Hence, the question arises, which of those conflicting rights are respectable or normatively significant.
+The answer that natural rights are respectable per se, and that established rights are respectable only if they are established with full respect for natural rights, is a commonplace of classical liberal thought.10 It is also presupposed in Christian natural law ethics (see below).